What is a dental sealant?

 Are sealants just for kids?

 Developing cavities on the biting surfaces of the teeth can begin early on, so children and teenagers are excellent candidates for sealants.
 However, adults can benefit from sealant placement as well.
 Key ingredients in the prevention of cavities is brushing at least twice a day, flossing or cleaning in between teeth daily, eating a balanced diet and limiting snacks, and visiting Rivertown Dental on a regular basis.
-Ask Dr. Hahn or Dr. Crete at your next appointment to see if sealants can give you a step up in your prevention of cavities.
+Ask Dr. Hahn at your next appointment to see if sealants can give you a step up in your prevention of cavities.